hyperledger/bevel/docs/source/developer/dev_prereq.md

 # Developer Prerequisites

 The following mandatory pre-requisites must be completed to set up a development environment for BAF.
+The process of setting up developer pre-requisites can be done manually or via an automation script(currently script is for windows OS only)

+## Script Based Setup
+You can use the [script](https://github.com/hyperledger-labs/blockchain-automation-framework/platforms/shared/scripts/pre_setup_win.bat) to setup developer prerequisites (currently for Windows OS only).

+---

+**NOTE:** You need to run the script with admin rights.
+This can be done by right clicking the script and selecting 'Run as admininstrator'.

+---

+## Manual Setup

 **The estimated total effort is 55 mins.**

 ---

 **NOTE:** You will need at least 8GB RAM to run BAF on local machine.

 ---

-## Setting up Git on your machine
+### Setting up Git on your machine

 _Estimated Time: 10 minutes_